kshojib/baachal/readme.txt

 1. **Content Indexing**: The plugin automatically scans and indexes your website content
 2. **Smart Understanding**: When users ask questions, it searches your indexed content and products
-3. **AI Processing**: Google Gemini AI processes the query with your website context
+3. **AI Processing**: Your chosen AI provider processes the query with your website context
 4. **Intelligent Responses**: Users receive accurate, helpful answers with relevant links

 ### 🛠️ Requirements

-* Google Gemini API key (free tier available)
+* At least one AI provider API key (most offer free tiers)
 * WordPress 5.0 or higher
 * PHP 7.4 or higher
 * MySQL 5.6 or higher with FULLTEXT support